siehlema/DataEvalML/README.md

 * Use Tpot for finding an optimal model
 * Combine multiple framework approaches

-The future work of this repository wants to deal with more and new Machine Learning Frameworks/Techniques to improve sensor value evaluation.
-Moreover various other sensor values will be added to to test the applications on them.
+The future work of this repository wants to deal with more and new Machine Learning Frameworks/Techniques to improve data evaluation.
+Moreover various other datasets will be added to to test the applications on them.